ashok-198/ATM-machine/README.md

 _My mini-project by self-learning ( based on a 1.5-month learning duration )._

-_This projects demonstrate my skills in Python programming, problem-solving, and data handling._
+_This project demonstrates my skills in Python programming, problem-solving, and data handling._

 ## *Projects:*